 Panicking Over Losing Time

 While taking the test, the timer keeps running on the screen which may make the candidate panic and get carried away.
 However, with a certain amount of patience and calmness, the candidate can overcome such situations.
-Just a little cautiousness is required while solving the problem to avoid panicking over losing the time while attempting the test.
+Just a little cautiousness is required while solving the problem to avoid panicking over losing time while attempting the test.

 Not Reading the Questions Carefully